eth-ait/hci-project-group-4/README.md

 ### Resources here:

+The [content folder](./content/) and [Deliverables](./Deliverables/) has 'final versions' of the material we generated and should be referred to first.
 The material created is stored in a [google drive folder](https://drive.google.com/folderview?id=1PBzoqfXrZz1RT7WT0kP88RAMHMnA3gEM) and the [content folder](content/).
-The [content folder](./content/) has 'final versions' of and should be referred to first.

 ## W2: Stakeholder